Modified Operations due to Novel Coronavirus 19:

 Owner-requested euthanasia: Please call Customer Service at 343-8122 to schedule an appointment.

 In-person dog license sales:.
-Dog licenses can be purchased online.
+Dog licenses can be purchased online or in person through a customer service representative.

 In-person enforcement questions: Enforcement staff can be contacted at 343-8119.